ownaginatious/fbchat-archive-parser/README.md

 ![filter second and third](http://www.ultraimg.com/images/ScreenShot2016-01-25at1.43.33PM.png)

 # What else can I do?

+Take a look at the help options to find out more!

 ```
 $ fbcap --help
 fbcap: A program for converting Facebook chat history to a number of more usable formats